emmigalfo/dsc-phase-1-project-v2-4/README.md

 2. Kyle Balda
 3. James Cameron

+*Average production budget for the top ten directors: 117 million USD*

-__Question__: Which directors bring the highest return on investment?
+__Question__: Which directors bring the highest return on investment, and what is the average production budget for their movies?
 ![Barplot of directors vs return on investment](https://github.com/emmigalfo/dsc-phase-1-project-v2-4/blob/master/Images/Director_ROI.png)
 __Answer__:
 1. Oren Peli
 2. Eduardo Sánchez
 3. Daniel Myrick

+*Average production budget for the top ten directors: 820 thousand USD*

 ### Factor 4: Genre
 ***